 Try to find out why an employer is not furloughing you.
-It’s possible that they don’t realise it’s free to them.
+It’s possible that they don’t realise it’s at minimal cost to them.

 It may be that they have a cash flow issue themselves.
 If so, you could offer to wait until they get paid before taking your government-backed salary.

 Benefits may be available to you even if you’re part of the furloughing scheme, particularly if your income on furlough is very low.

 It’s worth using a benefits checking site to see what you might be eligible for.
 It’s like a dry run for applying to the DWP.
 You can also get advice from Citizens Advice.

 Universal Credit may work for you if you do not have support from elsewhere.

 To be eligible your household needs to have less than £16K in accessible cash (savings, etc).

 - If you live on your own you are the household.

 - If you live as a couple, sharing bills, you are both the household.

 - If you live in a flat share, but not as a couple, you’re treated as if you live on your own.